Management of vessels during the 2019-20 Brown marmorated stink bug (BMSB) risk season

 Seasonal pest inspections are different to a routine vessel inspection.
 For a seasonal pest inspection, a vessel’s ramp and doors must remain closed (except to allow access for government officials).
-Cargo most not be discharged until the inspection has been completed, and approval is granted.
+Cargo must not be discharged until the inspection has been completed and approval is granted.

 If live insects, or a significant number of dead insects are detected, a seasonal pest inspection will be supplemented with a dual action insecticide treatment.
 This will require the application of a residual insecticide and a thermal pyrethrum fog.

 Seasonal pest inspections will only be conducted between 5:30 am and 10:00 pm, and will not commence after 7:00 pm.

 Entomology services will be available to support inspection activities between 5:30 am and 10:00 pm weekdays and between 9:00 am and 5:00 pm on weekends.
 Where insect specimens are collected outside of these times, assessment of biosecurity risk may be delayed.

 The Vessel Seasonal Pest Scheme (VSPS) offers a differentiated response for RoRo vessels that can demonstrate continued compliance with eligibility criteria.
 It is proposed to trial this scheme for the 2019-20 season.

 To qualify for the VSPS, a vessel operator (shipping line) must submit to the department for assessment: